chonkye/AlysonLalataENC4265Website/reflective_blogs.md

 ## Assignment Rationale
 This assignment will let you experiment with a generative AI tool of your choice, and you will strengthen your critical thinking skills as you evaluate its strengths and weaknesses.

-## Where to Start
-Think of a product that you already know how to use.
-It can be a bluetooth headset, an app, a video game, a sewing machine, or anything that requires a little bit of setup to use.

-## Assignment Steps
-This assignment is a little more structured than others in our course, so please follow these steps:
-1. Open Copilot or any other text-based generative AI tool you prefer (don't pay for it unless you happen to already have a subscription)
-2. Write a prompt that asks it to generate a quick-start guide for your product of choice. (copy and paste this somewhere - it is part of what you need to turn in)
-3. Evaluate the output.
-Try to follow the steps yourself, or at least imagine following them.
-4. Prompt it again (and again) if needed (again saving your prompts somewhere).
-5. Reflect on the process and write a short (200 words) reflection on the tool's strengths, weaknesses, and anything that you learned (or anything that surprised you).

-## What is Due
-On your portfolio, post the following:
--The name of the tool (with the link if you have it) -Your prompts
--The best output
--Your reflection
 ---
 # Reflective Blog 3
 TBD